Izaiah-M/Littlelemon-Django-Api/README.md

 # Littlelemon Restaurant API

-This API provides functionality for managing a restaurant's menu, orders, and users.
+This API provides functionality for managing a restaurant's menu-(In particular littlelemon, but can be adjusted to fit any), orders, and users.
 It is built using the Django Rest Framework (DRF).

 ## Models